sanskarsharma100/InventoryApp/README.md

 # InventoryApp

-App that uses sqlite database to store the products.
+An app that uses SQLite database to store the products.

 # Topics covered